 - Opt for bright, matte-colored cabinets that are easy to see

-- Lower upper cabinets by 3”, give each with a pull-down shelf, and/or add a pullout step under the lower cabinets
+- Lower upper cabinets by 3”, give each a pull-down shelf, and/or add a pullout step under the lower cabinets

 - Equip lower cabinets with pullout shelves